anonhostpi/Auto-GPT-Wiki/Contributing.md

 (NOTE: We're gutting out the CONTRIBUTING.md from the repo, and putting it here.
 That file will just hyperlink here.
 Single source of truth, plus no developer will be referencing an outdated document).

+Notes for contributors
+    How to contribute (github, discord)
+        First check it's wanted/useful
+            Roadmap (here)
+            Discord
+            File an issue / discussion / get approval Create empty draft PR and get it on the kanban Work on it, Discord is there
+            Take it OFF draft to say "ready for review" Mention it in #pull-requests on Discord, can discuss, can help fast-track ALSO pwuts is livestreaming each day, he may merge it live for you

+NOTE: Below is the current CONTRIBUTING.md document; need to resolve it with above, keeping it succinct.

 # Contributing to Auto-GPT

 First of all, thank you for considering contributing to our project!
 We appreciate your time and effort, and we value any contribution, whether it's reporting a bug, suggesting a new feature, or submitting a pull request.